Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Heegaard Floer homology with twisted coefficients

-\end{theorem} This theorem is essentially due to Ozsv\'ath--Szab\'o \cite{O-Sz:cont}, and an explicit statement has been given by Lisca--Stipsicz \cite{lisca-stipsicz:4}.
-Here we state a generalization of \cite[Lemma 2.10]{ghiggini:3} to twisted coefficient and to links with more than one component.
-However the proof remains unchanged.
-In Theorem \ref{natural} the map $F_{W, \mathfrak{s}}$ is actually induced by the {\em opposite} cobordism which goes from $-Y'$ to $-Y$, and which is often denoted by $\overline{W}$.
+In Theorem \ref{natural} the map $F_{W, \mathfrak{s}}$ is actually induced by the {\em opposite} cobordism, which goes from $-Y_1$ to $-Y_0$, and which is often denoted by $\overline{W}$.
 We chose to drop this extra decoration from the notation because, in the computation of the Ozsv\'ath--Szab\'o invariants, our maps will {\em always} be induced by the opposite of the cobordisms constructed by Legendrian surgeries.

 For any contact structure $\xi$ on a $3$--manifold $Y$ we denote by $\overline{\xi}$ the contact structure on $Y$ obtained from $\xi$ by inverting the orientation of the planes.
 This operation is called {\em conjugation}.
 In Heegaard Floer homology there is an involution $\mathfrak{J}: \widehat{HF}(-Y) \to \widehat{HF}(-Y)$ defined in \cite[Section 2.2]{O-Sz:2} and \cite[Section 5.2]{O-Sz:3} which is closely related to conjugation of contact structures.
-We are going to state and use its main property only for the untwisted version of the contact invariant. \begin{theorem}[{\cite[Theorem 2.10]{ghiggini:3}}] Let $(Y, \xi)$ be a contact manifold, then
+We are going to state and use its main property only for the untwisted version of the contact invariant. \begin{theorem}[{\cite[Theorem 2.10]{ghiggini:3}}] Let $(Y, \xi)$ be a contact manifold.
+Then